Take a Risk

 Throughout history, we see how distinguished saints pushed the barriers of their comfort zone, embraced uncertainty and voluntarily accepted highly precarious situations in pursuit of their cherished purpose.
 It spurred their dependence upon the will of providence.
 Token religious faith is commendable, but life becomes dynamically more exciting when we experience the mystery and wonder of divine intervention.
 Selfless sacrifices, exceptional endeavours and the willingness to take a risk are the drivers behind such experiences.
 How can we connect with the hand of God if we don’t have the courage to let go of the chronic desire for comfort and security?

-We gravitate towards the ‘safe options’ in life.
+It's easy to gravitate towards the ‘safe options’ in life.
 Don’t do anything drastic, tread the path of least resistance and keep things safe and simple.
 The world has its preconceived notions of what’s acceptable and we just fit right in.
-The fear of embarrassment, failure and public opinion infects us with the disease of conformity as we continually confine and limit ourselves.
+The fear of embarrassment, failure and public opinion is too much, and thus plagued by the disease of conformity as we continually confine and limit ourselves.
 Yet a comfortable life is itself a hazardous disease.
 With it comes the danger of mechanical, ritualistic, mediocre and stagnated spirituality.
-We sell ourselves short.
+In the name of caution, we sell ourselves short.

 Dhruva Maharaja broke free and took a risk, and we should be ready to do the same.
 Life on the margin keeps things fresh.
 Our teachers don’t suggest anything whimsical or needless, but risks that are grounded in a sincere desire to better ourselves and better serve humanity.
 Such risks will always receive divine backup and generate internal growth.
 As Mark Twain once said: “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did.
 So throw off the bowlines, sail away from the safe harbour, catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”